Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Methodology

 \subsection{Interview Guide Design}

 We designed an interview guide comprising 15 open-ended questions.
-The guide begins with introductory questions covering gender, job title, education, application domain, main responsibilities, experience, and country to contextualize the participants’ roles and their work environments.
-A full list of questions can be found in the interview guide~\cite{guide}, provided as supplementary material.
-Each of the aforementioned research questions $RQi$ (i = 1..4) is addressed through $x$ sub-questions ($Qj$, where $j = 1..x$), denoted as $RQi_{Qj}$.
-For instance, to answer RQ1, we asked the following two open-ended sub-questions (also see the interview guide~\cite{guide}): \begin{itemize} \item \textbf{$RQ1_{Q1}$:} When you hear the term fairness in the context of software or AI development, what does it mean to you? \item \textbf{$RQ1_{Q2}$:} Can you share an example from your work where software fairness was a concern or topic of discussion during the software development process? \end{itemize}
+The guide begins with introductory questions covering gender, job title, education, application domain, main responsibilities, experience, and country to contextualize the participants’ roles and their work environments, \imp{followed by sub-questions organized by research question to maintain a consistent and logical structure (the full list of questions is provided in the interview guide in appendix~\ref{appendix})}.
+Formally, each of the aforementioned research questions $RQi$ (i = 1..4) is addressed through $x$ sub-questions ($Qj$, where $j = 1..x$), denoted as $RQi_{Qj}$. \imp{The order of our interview sub-questions was maintained for all participants, ensuring consistent sequencing.
+Each sub-question included predefined cues to clarify or expand responses as needed}.

-While $RQ1_{Q1}$ assesses conceptual awareness by asking participants how they define fairness, $RQ1_{Q2}$ probes practical awareness through real-world examples.
+For instance, to answer RQ1, we asked the following two open-ended sub-questions: \begin{itemize} \item \textbf{$RQ1_{Q1}$:} When you hear the term fairness in the context of software or AI development, what does it mean to you? \item \textbf{$RQ1_{Q2}$:} Can you share an example from your work where software fairness was a concern or topic of discussion during the software development process? \end{itemize} While $RQ1_{Q1}$ assesses conceptual awareness by asking participants how they define fairness, $RQ1_{Q2}$ probes practical awareness through real-world examples.
 Together, these two questions explore practitioners’ understanding of AI/ML fairness and their hands-on experience with such systems, directly supporting RQ1.